-Is it safe to have a baby in a hospital?
+How safe is it to have a baby in a hospital?

 “I feel that moms should feel secure coming into the hospital,” Dr. Evans said.
-“All employees are screened, wear masks, and take precautions to be as safe as possible.
-We have significantly changed our visitor policies to keep patients and caregivers safe.
+“All employees are screened, wear masks, and take precautions to be safer.
+We have significantly changed our visitor policies to keep patients and caregivers safer.
 Certainly, there are COVID-19 patients in the hospital, but not necessarily in labor and delivery.
 Somebody could be positive in labor and delivery, but we isolate them, and we also do that in the postpartum area.”

-For mothers who test positive for COVID-19, protocols will be followed to protect the baby.
+Mothers can choose to have a test for COVID-19 when they are admitted for delivery.
+For mothers who test positive for the coronavirus, protocols will be followed to protect the baby.

 If you’re concerned about staying in the hospital after giving birth, talk to you OB/GYN or midwife.